metrico/qryn-k6/README.md

   sleep(1);
 }
 ```
-The recommended option to pass environment variables to your testing script is to use one or more `-e` / `--env` flag:
+Pass environment variables to your testing script using one or more `-e` / `--env` flags:
 ```
 k6 run -e HOST=http://localhost:3100 --duration 10s --vus 10 script.js
 ```